Daaanieell/UI-Research-WS-2/README.md

 - A Health Bar and Floating Name displayed above your player which appears in-game and are changeable through the inspector.
 - A functional Weapon Selector built with the Editor UI that filters weapons based on weapon type.

-### 🤓 If you somehow got to this step before the time ran out, then here's an extra challenge for you, 10x developer!
+### 🤓 If you somehow got to this step before the time ran out, then here's an extra challenge for you!

-#### Step 6: Creating a minimap!
+#### 🗺️ Step 6: Creating a minimap